senthalan2/react-native-pdf-annotation/README.md

 ### Step 4

-Drag and drop the `Classes` directory and the `common.h`, `common.m`, `PdfAnnotation.h` and `PdfAnnotation.mm` files into your project target in Xcode, as shown in the image below.
+Drag and drop the `Classes` directory and the `common.h`, `common.m`, `PdfAnnotation.h` and `PdfAnnotation.mm` files into your project in Xcode, as shown in the image below.

 ![Step_4](https://github.com/senthalan2/react-native-pdf-annotation/blob/main/assets/step_4.png)